power88w/Simon_Game/README.md

 - HTML5 - used to create a website structure

 - SASS - used to stylize Html

+- Javascript - used for the logic of the game

 - [Bootstrap3.3.7](https://getbootstrap.com/docs/3.3/getting-started/) - allows displaying the website in different resolutions